-Helen Ballard, Virginia A. Hepner, Clarence H. Smith, and E. Jenner Wood III served on our NC&G Committee during fiscal 2018.
-None of them are current officers or employees of our company or any of our subsidiaries; none of them had any relationship during fiscal 2018 requiring disclosure under any paragraph of Item 404 of Regulation S-K. In fiscal 2018, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more of its executive officers serving on our Board or our compensation committee.
+Helen Ballard, Virginia A. Hepner, Clarence H. Smith, and E. Jenner Wood III served on our NC&G Committee during fiscal 2019.
+None of them are current officers or employees of our company or any of our subsidiaries; none of them are former officers of our company or any of our subsidiaries; and none of them had any relationship during fiscal 2019 requiring disclosure under any paragraph of Item 404 of Regulation S-K. In fiscal 2019, none of our executive officers served on the board of directors or compensation committee of any entity that had one or more of its executive officers serving on our Board or our compensation committee.